Search for missing man near Warkworth paused due to high river levels

 The section of the river that a man attempted to cross before being swept away.

-Search efforts are likely to resume today for a man who was swept away in his vehicle by floodwaters north of Auckland on Wednesday morning.
+Police have paused today's search efforts for a man who was swept away in his vehicle by floodwaters north of Auckland on Wednesday morning due to high river levels.

 Senior Sergeant Carl Fowlie said police received reports of a man being swept away in water at the Mahurangi River, near Warkworth, at 7.41am on Wednesday.